dymmond/esmerald/docs/en/docs/deployment/docker.md

 1. Creates the initial configurations for the `supervisor` and `supervisord`.
 2. Declares instructions how to start the [nginx](#nginx).
-3. Declares the instrutions how to start the `uvicorn` and the esmerald application.
+3. Declares the instructions how to start the `uvicorn` and the ravyn application.

 ### Dockefile